Living in Portsmouth, Hampton Roads, VA

 Housing in Portsmouth

 Housing in Portsmouth ranges from the small and simple to the extravagant.
 More houses than apartments and condos are available, but there is still a good selection of the latter.
 There is a fantastic mix of styles and price points, with old early 1900 colonials to contemporary single-family dwellings ready to be called home.
 It's easy to find both large and small homes, making this city desirable for many.
-Homes for sale in Portsmouth don't always last long on the market, but there is always a decent selection.
+Homes for sale in Portsmouth don't always last long on the market, but there is still a decent selection.

 Travel and Transportation in Portsmouth